tmizza/wallet_app/CODE_OUTPUT.md

 **This file consists of the entire unaltered output for reference.**

-Here is the **fully functioning code** for the web-based wallet application, including all the improvements and additions based on the project plan and code review.
-The code is organized with clear file paths and instructions to ensure you can run the application effortlessly.
+Based on the user's request, the issue is that the `index.html` file is missing in the `frontend/public` directory.
+This file is essential for a React application to run, as it serves as the entry point for the React app.
+I'll add the `index.html` file to the `frontend/public` directory while keeping everything else intact.

+Here’s the updated project structure with the new `index.html` file added:

 ---

-## **Project Structure**
+## **Updated Project Structure**

 ```
 wallet-app/
 ├── backend/